-Ceramic membranes represent a revolutionary filtration technology, which meets many end-user demands of today and the future by providing current and future compliance of environmental regulations and sustainable production.
+Ceramic membranes represent a revolutionary filtration technology that meets many and-user demands of today and the future by providing current and forthcoming compliance with environmental regulations and sustainable production.
 In addition to fighting the global problem of clean water by enabling water reuse, recycling, and recovery, ceramic membranes also contribute to low energy consumption, high capacity, and a small footprint.
 Let us dive into the details of a ceramic membrane.

 Membranes can be used for harsh environments, such as: